Select Options on the Arrange tab

 In most cases, the Select Options button will be the fastest and most accurate way to select certain kinds of problems.
 If you want to select them manually, you can now use Ctrl- and Shift-click key combinations.
 These are customary for what’s called “multi-select”.

-The key combinations work on Grid or List view, although Grid view (with smaller thumbnails) is better suited for multi-select.
+The key combinations work on Grid view with any number of columns, although 4 columns (with smaller thumbnails) is better suited for multi-select.
 To manually select problems, hold down Ctrl and click on one or more thumbnails.
 Alternatively, to get a continuous range of problems, hold down Shift, then click on the first and last problem that you want.

 Important: you cannot drag your selected problems to a new location.
 Drag-and-drop works for only one problem at a time.
 However, after doing multi-select, you can use the Select Options button to move the group to the end of the current part or to a new part.